tonytgrt/Project2-Stream-Compaction/README.md

 ### 2. Efficient Scan
 Story for efficient scan was similar.
 I first implemented a version using shared memory as outlined in the GPU Gems 3, Chapter 39 - [Parallel Prefix Sum (Scan) with CUDA](https://developer.nvidia.com/gpugems/GPUGems3/gpugems3_ch39.html), but can only handle array size for up to `n <= blockSize`.
 When I tried to find a solution for larger arrays, I first migrated the `Scan on Arrays of Arbitrary Length` again.
 It also gave me similarly bad performance, and lots of bugs like it would fail for `n > 1 << 24`.
 Then I went on to divide the `kernEffScan` that includes the upSweep and downSweep in one kernel to seperate kernels of `kernUpSweep` and `kernDownSweep`, and got the implementation we have.

+### 3. Memory Access Patterns
+One of the key insights from this project was understanding how critical memory access patterns are for GPU performance.
+The difference between strided access (naive) and coalesced access (efficient) resulted in nearly 2x improvement in L1 cache hit rates.
+This reinforces the importance of designing algorithms with GPU memory hierarchy in mind.

+### 4. Thread Utilization
+The challenge of keeping all threads busy throughout the algorithm execution was particularly evident in the tree-based algorithms.
+The solution of dynamically reducing active threads at each level was crucial for achieving reasonable performance, though Thrust's approach of using persistent thread blocks shows there's still room for improvement.

+## Future Work

+1. **Complete Radix Sort Implementation**: Implement the bit-wise radix sort using the efficient scan as a building block
+2. **Bank Conflict Optimization**: Add padding to shared memory accesses to eliminate bank conflicts
+3. **Warp-Level Primitives**: Explore using warp shuffle instructions for intra-warp scans
+4. **Multi-GPU Support**: Extend the implementation to work across multiple GPUs for very large arrays
+5. **Template Generalization**: Make the algorithms work with arbitrary data types, not just integers